 The Piedmont Environmental Council hosts advocacy campaigns on a variety of local, state and (sometimes) federal issues.
-We let supporters know about these campaigns through email alerts and social media.
+We also let local residents know about planning processes and other opportunities to weigh in.
+Find out about these campaigns through email alerts and social media (Facebook, Twitter, Instagram).
 If you haven’t already signed up, you can sign up for email alerts today!
-You can also find us on Facebook, on Twitter or on Instagram.
+We also have a resource to help you look up your elected officials.

 More than 60% of Loudoun residents are part of an HOA.
 Join with friends, neighbors and community members in showing support for sustainable landscaping practices at HOAs across Loudoun County.

 This petition is a simple way to show elected officials in Albemarle County and the City of Charlottesville that residents want better, more connected, bicycle and pedestrian infrastructure.